-1 and indeed I remember speaking at that time for the 2 I'm not sure there was a lack of focus.
+1 and indeed I remember speaking at that time for the 2 same reason.
+I'm not sure there was a lack of focus.
 3 I mean, they knew it needed to be done but other 4 departments or other areas became a priority.
-5 could have been another Trust or the Northern Ireland 10:25 6 Ambulance Service, there was always somewhere else got 7 the Chair first.
-So yes, it could have been better 8 organised, but I suppose I always say the pressures that everyone was under.
-But most of the 9 Non-Executives that I have worked with in my years all 10 10 · 25 11 had extensions.
+So it 5 could have been another Trust or the Northern Ireland 10:25 6 Ambulance Service, there was always somewhere else got 7 the Chair first.
+So yes, it could have been better 8 organised, but I suppose I always say the pressures 9 that everyone was under.
+But most of the 10 Non-Executives that I have worked with in my years all 10:25 11 had extensions.
 Mrs. Balmer that you referred to was 12 an excellent Chair, an excellent role model in every 13 aspect, and trained her Non-Executives to the highest 14 standard in preparedness for all that a Board requires.
 15 She went off quite quickly towards the end due to 10:26 16 illness, so another Non-Executive Director stepped in 17 to act up in that role before the appointment was made 18 to myself.
 So, there was no planning for Mrs. Balmer 19 going, to be fair, because of illness.
-20 Could I draw your attention to something you've said 27 Q. 10:26 about the renewal of your first term in office.
-21 22 go to WIT-90848.
-Towards the end of that first 23 paragraph - sorry, it's the second paragraph - you say: 24 25 "It's important to note that I was asked to stay on as 10.27 26 there was no permanent Chief Executive in post from 27 early March 2015 until Shane Devlin was appointed in
+20 27 Q. Could I draw your attention to something you've said 10:26 21 about the renewal of your first term in office.
+If we 22 go to WIT-90848.
+Towards the end of that first 23 paragraph - sorry, it's the second paragraph - you say: 24 25 "It's important to note that I was asked to stay on as 10:27 26 there was no permanent Chief Executive in post from 27 early March 2015 until Shane Devlin was appointed in 28 March 2018".
+29

-March 2018".

-In the way that you've expressed that, you're seeming to suggest that you were asked to enter a second term, a second four years as Chair because there was no permanent Chief Executive; is that correct,

-5 Mrs. Brownlee?

-It was one of the contributory factors, yes, for Α. stability.
-At the time when Mrs. McAlinden left in March 2015, we knew she was going and had her three months' notice and we talked quite a lot. remember the meeting in the Department because it was 10 · 28 just Christmas Eve of the previous year when we were talking to Mr. Pengelly about that appointment. that time, to be fair to Mr. Pengelly, there was other Chief Executive posts vacant.
-I remember the Belfast Trust was vacant and the Western Health and Social Care 10:28 Trust was vacant.
-I mean, he asked if I didn't mind that the Southern Trust waited in the pecking order for advertisement for the Chief Executive posts until those posts were filled.

-Chief Executive posts in the health and social care family are not very attractive, for whatever reason.
-You wouldn't have many applicants, and sometimes none.
-I mean, these other two Trusts, he believed, were more of a priority.
-I remember him saying we had a very stable senior management team, an excellent senior management team, very competent, well-experienced and many in post for years, and also my track record was pretty good.
+1 In the way that you've expressed that, you're seeming 2 to suggest that you were asked to enter a second term, 3 a second four years as Chair because there was no 4 permanent Chief Executive; is that correct, 5 Mrs. Brownlee?
+10:27 6 Α. It was one of the contributory factors, yes, for 7 stability.
+At the time when Mrs. McAlinden left in 8 March 2015, we knew she was going and had her three 9 months' notice and we talked quite a lot.
+I can 10 remember the meeting in the Department because it was 10:28 11 just Christmas Eve of the previous year when we were 12 talking to Mr. Pengelly about that appointment.
+At 13 that time, to be fair to Mr. Pengelly, there was other 14 Chief Executive posts vacant.
+I remember the Belfast 15 Trust was vacant and the Western Health and Social Care 10:28 16 Trust was vacant.
+I mean, he asked if I didn't mind 17 that the Southern Trust waited in the pecking order for 18 advertisement for the Chief Executive posts until those 19 posts were filled.
+20 10:28 21 Chief Executive posts in the health and social care 22 family are not very attractive, for whatever reason.
+23 You wouldn't have many applicants, and sometimes none.
+24 I mean, these other two Trusts, he believed, were more 25 of a priority.
+I remember him saying we had a very 10:29 26 stable senior management team, an excellent senior 27 management team, very competent, well-experienced and 28 many in post for years, and also my track record was 29 pretty good.
 It was a Trust that really hadn't much